 Researchers in the Corporate Governance cluster study the systems, processes, structures, and frameworks used to control and direct any corporation (for-profit and non-profit) in the best interests of all stakeholders.
 Stakeholders are not limited to shareholders and employees, but also include customers, suppliers, government, the community, and many more.
 Faculty study the legal, regulatory, and ethical environment that set the stage for governance.
-They examine how the internal and external mechanisms of corporate governance provide incentives to management to balance the interests of all stakeholders; how corporate social responsibility affects firm performance, value, risk, and policies; how employee voice, non-mandatory behaviors and other forms of citizenship in the workplace impact organizational outcomes; and, how the development of leadership affects stakeholders.
+They examine how the internal and external mechanisms of corporate governance provide incentives to management to balance the interests of all stakeholders; how corporate social responsibility affects firm performance, value, risk, and policies; how employee voice, non-mandatory behaviours and other forms of citizenship in the workplace impact organizational outcomes; and, how the development of leadership affects stakeholders.
 Researchers have training in economics, finance, human resource management, industrial relations, psychology, and statistics, and their research interests are deeply rooted in social science.

 Selected Faculty Research

 Mok, D. 2018.
 Home maintenance expenditures and income uncertainties.
 Growth and Change, 49(4), 65–76.

 Dimitrova, D., Mok, D., and Wellman, B. 2015.
 Changing ties in a far-flung, multidisciplinary research network: The case of GRAND.
 American Behavioral Scientist, 59(5), 599–616.

 Kowald, M., van den Berg, P., Frei, A., Carrasco, J.-A., Arentze, T., Axhausen, K., Mok, D., Timmermans, H., Wellman, B. 2013.
 Distance patterns of personal networks in four countries: A comparative study.
 Journal of Transport Geography, 31, 236–48.